Cultural Affairs Office

 The award ceremony will include the presentation of $5,000 grants to four exemplary local organizations that serve as national models for building creative exchanges with diverse audiences in the arts, humanities, social sciences, natural sciences or mathematics.

-Mayor Turner congratulates the recipients: The Harvey Arts Recovery Fund, Multicultural Education and Counseling through the Arts, the Cougars and Houston Area Math Program at the University of Houston and Rice University’s Houston Asian American Archive.
+The Mayor congratulates the recipients: The Harvey Arts Recovery Fund, Multicultural Education and Counseling through the Arts, the Cougars and Houston Area Math Program at the University of Houston and Rice University’s Houston Asian American Archive.

 As the nation’s most prestigious academic honor society, Phi Beta Kappa is best known for inducting outstanding undergraduate students across the nation.
 It launched the Arts & Sciences Cities of Distinction Award in 2016 to spotlight cities or metropolitan regions for their exceptional artistic vitality, cultural vibrancy, and scientific engagement.
 Previous recipients of this award include the cities of Atlanta, Chicago, Los Angeles, and Portland, Oregon.